merenlab/anvio/anvio/docs/programs/anvi-reorient-genomes.md

 * **Interpreting trust labels**: Low coverage (either genome covered <50%%) yields `NOT TRUSTWORTHY`.
 This often means the genome is too divergent or structurally different to reorient confidently.
 Check the dotplot and stats before using such outputs.
 Genomes with `TRUSTWORTHY` labels and matching start positions are safe for downstream comparative analyses.

-* **Auto-selected reference and optimal start**: When you don't specify `--reference`, the program finds and rotates to a conserved position across your genomes.
-This is especially useful for sets of closely related genomes where you want them all to start at a biologically meaningful position (like the beginning of a conserved gene).
+* **Auto-selected reference and optimal start**: When you don't specify `--reference`, the program finds and rotates to a conserved position across your genomes using secondary alignments to capture all conserved regions (not just the single best alignment).
+This is especially useful for sets of closely related genomes where you want them all to start at a biologically meaningful position.
+For bacterial genomes, consider using `--use-dnaa-for-reference-orientation` for even more consistent results based on the replication origin.
 If you want a specific genome or starting position, use `--reference` to override this behavior.

+* **DnaA-based orientation benefits**: When working with bacterial genomes, the `--use-dnaa-for-reference-orientation` flag typically produces highly consistent alignments (e.g., all genomes starting within a few base pairs of each other) because it uses biological knowledge (the replication origin) rather than purely sequence-based heuristics.
+This can be particularly valuable for downstream synteny analyses or when comparing gene order across closely related strains.

 * **Approximate ANI**: This is quite a garbage number at this point, and it is no one's fault.
 When `minimap2` emits `dv`, ANI is computed as `(1 - dv) x 100`.
-Otherwise it falls back to `nmatch/alen × 100`.
+Otherwise it falls back to `nmatch/alen x 100`.
 So treat it as a quick proxy, not an accurate ANI calculation.
 It is not the purpose here.

 * **Circular ambiguity**: Circular genomes can align equally well at different offsets.
 The program applies multiple snaps and iterative corrections to align reference position 0 to query position 0, but in highly repetitive cases the true biological origin may still be ambiguous.

 * **Runtime**: Each query triggers several `minimap2` runs and `seqkit` rotations, so it can take some time to converge.
-Then the optimal start finding step (when auto-selecting reference) adds an initial survey phase.
-But it takes no more than 30 seconds on a laptop computer to align 30 SAR11 genomes, so it is not that bad all things considered.
+The optimal start finding step (when auto-selecting reference) adds an initial survey phase that uses secondary alignments for more accurate conserved region detection.
+The `--use-dnaa-for-reference-orientation` flag adds gene calling and HMM search overhead (a few seconds for a typical bacterial genome).
+Overall, it takes no more than 30 seconds on a laptop computer to align 30 SAR11 genomes using the de novo approach, and slightly longer with DnaA-based orientation.

 {:.notice}
 YES.
 We will make it also work for MAGs and fragmented genomes.
 One step at a time.